VIOLENT OFFENCE (All forms of Assault)

 Taking a person against his or her will, and holding them is either kidnapping or unlawful confinement.
 Kidnapping has an element of moving the victim from place to place.

 These are extremely serious charges and are usually hard fought cases, and the Crown often seeks a lengthy sentence.
-Mr. Duncan had both prosecuted and defended such cases.
+Mr. Bloom had both prosecuted and defended such cases.

 Because of the seriousness of the offence, police will commonly spare no expense, especially in kidnapping cases.
 Police will use human and automated surveillance, electronic eavesdropping and interception (wiretaps), real-time location evidence (including tracking devices and cell tower data), forensic evidence like DNA and fingerprints, eyewitness evidence and more.
 The defences are just as varied.